We come before and after. We are forever.

-- The title agency in Bureau 13 Stalking The Night Fantastic.
+- The eponymous agency in Bureau 13 Stalking The Night Fantastic.
 It's a secret U.S. Government agency devoted to tracking down and dealing with evil supernatural forces.

 - The S.A.V.E.
 (Societas Argenti Viae Eternitata, or, The Eternal Society of the Silver Way) organization in Chill.
 It fights against dangerous creatures from the Unknown.

 - Delta Green.
 The eponymous group is an illegal organization inside the U.S. government that investigates and deals with Cthulhu Mythos related threats.

 - Firewall in Eclipse Phase is an inter-faction conspiracy dedicated to preventing the extinction of what's left of transhumanity at all costs.

 - The Assassins in Assassin's Creed try to stop the Templars from installing a One World Order.
 On the other hand The Templars have many Type III Anti Villains and seem to think that Utopia Justifies the Means but they have some questionable methods of reaching their goals (starting World War II for example) and they believe that Humans Are the Real Monsters.

 - Deus Ex: Morgan Everett tries to portray the Illuminati as this.
 And they kinda do come across as one when compared to the more immediate and malevolent conspiracy at hand, set in motion by their spin-off organization Majestic-12.
 In the "Join Illuminati" ending, Morgan and JC are rebuilding the world - however, Morgan reminds JC they have to do it through proxies.